jeremy-rifkin/cpptrace/README.md

 error while loading shared libraries: libcpptrace.so: cannot open shared object file: No such file or directory
 ```
 You may have to run `sudo /sbin/ldconfig` to create any necessary links and update caches so the system can find
 libcpptrace.so (I had to do this on Ubuntu).
 Only when installing system-wide.
-Usually your package manger does this for
+Usually your package manager does this for
 you when installing new libraries.

 <details>